UAS Space Review

 • Littlegate House

-A detailed planning phase will begin from Michaelmas term 2023, involving in-depth space planning and creating a phased relocation plan.
-Guidance will also be provided on making the most efficient use of space, in line with new ways of working.
-This phase will include communications and engagement activities to keep UAS staff updated.
+This phase will include communications and engagement activities to keep UAS staff updated, and guidance will also be provided on making the most efficient use of space, in line with new ways of working.

 Further information

 More information about the project will follow as it develops, and a number of FAQs can be found below.
-If you have any questions at this stage, you should speak to your department head.
+If you have any questions at this stage, you should speak to your department head, or the relevant chair of the working groups listed above.

 FAQs